 Before You Start The Formatting Of Your SanDisk Portable On Your Mac

-Sign into your iMac, MacBook Pro or Air.
-Then plug in your Extreme Portable SSD.
+Sign into your iMac, MacBook Pro, MacBook Air or M1 Pro.
+Then plug in your SanDisk NVMe SSD drive.

-You’ll want to use the adaptor supplied on your USB C to USB C cable if you’re plugging into an older Mac.
-One that has USB type A ports.
+You’ll want to use the adaptor in the box.
+Put it on the end of your USB type C to USB C cable.

 Just remember to check when you plug in that your cable is well seated into your Mac.
 And into your SanDisk Portable SSD.